DataDonRowam23/HR-Attrition-Analysis/README.md

 Below is the overview page from the PowerBI dashboard and more examples are included throughout the report.

-The entire interactive dashboard can be downloaded here.
+The entire interactive dashboard can be downloaded [HERE](https://github.com/DataDonRowam23/HR-Attrition-Analysis/raw/refs/heads/main/HR%20Data%20Analysis%20Project..pbix).

 # Dashboard Overview